🌊 ScriptureFlow API Preview • Multilingual Scripture data for builders

 The current preview focuses on generated catalog and translation-level output.

-Translation catalog Public status file Books index Chapters index Verses index Random verse output Split-index handling Failed translation exclusion
+Translation catalog Public status file Books index Chapters index Verses index Translation-scoped Verse of the Day Quick Verse runtime endpoint Split-index handling Simple verse lookup Verse range lookup Failed translation exclusion

 What is coming next?